St. Mark's Episcopal School (West University Place, Texas)

 St. Mark's Episcopal School is a private primary and secondary school located in the Cambridge Place development and in West University Place, Texas, in Greater Houston.
 St. Mark's serves preschool (ages 18 months and up) through Grade 8.
-The school is located just four miles from the Texas Medical Center and minutes south of the Galleria.
+The school is located four miles from the Texas Medical Center and minutes south of the Galleria.
 St. Mark's is a part of the Episcopal Diocese of Texas and is accredited by the Independent Schools Association of the Southwest and the Southwest Association of Episcopal Schools.
 The current headmaster of the school is Garhett Wagers.